jakelevi1996/backprop2/README.md

   - Write function for automatically calling `run_all_experiments` in a loop, each time changing the default value of each parameter to the value which has the lowest mean error (or lowest given linear combination of mean and standard deviation) until the default parameter values converge to a local optimum, or a maximum number of repeats is exceeded
     - Use these locally optimum parameter values to determine the best values for PBGN and for GD with line-search, and then compare learning curvves for PBGN vs GD with these locally optimum parameters
   - Fix weird x-axis labels
-- Refactor activation functions into private classes with public instances
-- Refactor `models`, `activations`, `errors`, and `layer` module into private `_models` package, exposed through a public `models` module

 ### 2020-10-04

 - Why is PBGN doing bad without line-search?
   - How frequently is max-step being exceeded?
     - Could the Results class be configured to collect data for this only when specified in the constructor, which could then be plotted?
+      - The minimise function could be refactored into a class (or a wrapper for a method of a class), and the instance could pass itself to the `Result.update` method.
+Alternative results to be collected could be specified through `lambda` expressions which accept a `Minimiser` instance as an argument
   - What about if max-step is increased/learning rate is decreased?
 - Implement scripts to compare parameters for gradient descent and for PBGN
-- Plot 2D sinusoidal learning curves and predictions
-  - Implement batch-sizing
 - Compare performance for different batch-sizes

 ### 2020-09-27